JohnTerragnoli/ECE281_Lab4/README.md

 		   0F	   0				Y	0	N
 ```

 The code inbetween address 02 and 0D does not matter.
-The focus was on the jump, not what was in between.
+The focus was on the jump and where the program jumped to, not what was in between.

 #Documentation: